timdams/FastSolutionEvaluator/README.md

 # Wishlist
 * Icon
 * Countdown: shows how many projects are already evaluated
-* Dynamic checkboxes, based from XML file
-* Read already evaluated results and parse to the checkboxes
 * Redo datamodel of evaluation stuff
 * Go for full mvvm (byebye "SelectedItem as SolutionMeta"
 * Add "comments" textbox in evaluation part and also write it to the file